jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 potentially crashing the API server, but these flags are not enough to ensure that the most important requests get through in a period of high traffic.

-The API Priority and Fairness feature provides a configurable mechanism to ensure that in a high-load situation, forward progress will be made on the right requests.
-It also allows for a limited amount of queuing, so that in the event of _bursty_ traffic that remains below acceptable levels on average, no requests need be dropped, and uses a fair queuing algorithm to prevent one stream of requests (for example, a poorly-behaved {{< glossary_tooltip text="controller" term_id="controller" >}}) from starving others, even at the same priority level.
+The API Priority and Fairness feature is an alternative to the aforementioned max-inflight limitations.
+This new feature classifies and isolates requests in a more fine-grained way.
+It also introduces a limited amount of queuing, so that no requests are rejected in cases of very brief bursts.
+Requests are dispatched from queues using a fair queuing technique so that, for example, a poorly-behaved {{< glossary_tooltip text="controller" term_id="controller" >}}) need not starve others (even at the same priority level).

 {{< caution >}}
 In the present implementation, requests classified as "long-running" — primarily